 - They value a company’s mission and want to know how it aligns with their own values.

 - Brand transparency and ease of comparison are how they measure success with a brand

 While the majority of designers consider sustainable specifications to be their duty, we can look to this “sustainability first” persona as the leader in specification behavior shifts in this category.
 In an industry built around designing new spaces and using new products to thrive, how is the interiors industry responding?
 Currently, there are three paradigm shifts impacting sustainable specification.

-1. Sustainability is becoming the baseline, with a movement towards regenerative design.
+1. Sustainability is becoming a movement towards regenerative design.

 Daniel Christian Wahl has written about how the economy itself is a barrier to fostering greater sustainability: “Structurally we designed an economic system that needs economic growth in order for this economic system to continue.
 The structure is designed as a zero-sum game that needs losers in order for there to be any winners.”
 Wahl considers regenerative design a crucial antidote.